nrwl/nx/docs/shared/node-server-tutorial/1-code-generation.md

 {% card title="Opting into Nx Cloud" description="You will also be prompted whether to add Nx Cloud to your workspace.
 We won't address this in this tutorial, but you can see the introduction to Nx Cloud for more details." url="/nx-cloud/intro/what-is-nx-cloud" /%}

-The `node-server` preset automatically creates a `products-api` application at the root of the workspace and an `e2e` project that runs against it.
+The `node-standalone` preset automatically creates a `products-api` application at the root of the workspace and an `e2e` project that runs against it.

 {% callout type="note" title="Framework Options" %}
 This tutorial uses the `express` framework.
-The `node-server` preset also provides starter files for `koa` and `fastify`.
+The `node-standalone` preset also provides starter files for `koa` and `fastify`.
+For other frameworks, you can choose `none` and add a it yourself.
 {% /callout %}

 ## Generating Libraries